-When you arrive at the Bluebird Cafe, as long as you have a reservation (and you’re on time), then you don’t have to worry about getting a seat.
-So just play by the rules and line up outside the front door — those with reservations to the left of the door, those without reservations hoping to score a last-minute seat (and there are always plenty, even for sold out shows!), you need to line up to the right.
+When you arrive at the Bluebird Cafe, as long as you have a reservation (and you’re on time), then you won’t have to worry about getting a seat.

-It’s not unusual to spot music producers, managers, and record label designees in the crowd.
+It’s not unusual to spot music producers, managers, and record label execs in the crowd.
 Over time, you begin to realize who the muckity-mucks in the biz are.

-Plus, you never know who might just show up to support their “buddy”.
-And the music business itself is pretty tight-knit, where everyone helps out and looks out for each other and does whatever they can to show support for one another.
-Sometimes, a “bigger” star will introduce a “rising star” to the audience and invite them play a song or two, off the cuff.
+Plus, you never know who might just show up to support their “buddy.”
+The music business itself is pretty tight-knit — where everyone helps out and looks out for each other and does whatever they can to show support for one another.
+Sometimes, a “bigger” star will introduce a “rising star” to the audience and invite them to play a song or two — off the cuff.
 Those are often really special times.

-And to top it all off, some songwriters (who are on the bill for the night) bring in some “really big” surprise guests with them.
-Usually they’re not announced beforehand because their names are so big, they’d attract too much media, crowds, etc.– which would completely take away from the true ambiance of the Bluebird Cafe.
+And to top it all off, some songwriters who are on the bill for the night will bring in some “really big” surprise guests with them!
+Usually they’re not announced beforehand because their names are so big, they’d attract too much media, crowds, etc. — which would completely take away from the true ambiance of the Bluebird Cafe.

 So, don’t think that just because you don’t know the names of the performers on any given night means that you won’t know the songs they’re associated with or appreciate the caliber of their music.
-Besides… you never know who might be showing up on stage with ’em!
+You never know who might be showing up on stage with ’em!

-The odds are, if they’re at the Bluebird today, they’ll be on the Billboard charts in the very near future (… if they’re not already).
+Bottom Line: If they’re at the Bluebird today, they’ll most likely be on the Billboard charts in the very near future (… if they’re not already).
 Even the FREE shows are loaded with high caliber performers each and every day at the Bluebird Cafe.

 Did You Know?…

-According to Amy Kurland, owner of the Bluebird Cafe:
+According to Amy Kurland, founder of the Bluebird Cafe: